iltempo/rulesio/README.md

     gem 'whenauser'

-You also need

-    gem 'girl_friday', :git => 'git://github.com/mperham/girl_friday.git'

-until a version of girl_friday newer than 0.9.7 is released.

 ###For Ruby on Rails

 You should create two incoming channels in WhenAUser, and configure their tokens in `config/whenauser.rb` (the available options are explained below).
 You may want to create additional channels to use in other environments, eg for staging.